Atomsoldat/lichturm-website/content/posts/pve_k8s_capi_testrun.en.md

 clusterctl generate provider --ipam in-cluster --describe --config clusterctl-config.yaml
 ```

 Depending on how specific you would like to be, you can specify each provider with its version, or let clusterctl select the default.
 It will tell you which versions are installed.
 Note, that `clusterctl init` uses the currently active config from your `~/.kube/config`.
-If you executed the command to switch context previously, the kind context will be selected.
+If you executed the command to switch context previously, the `kind` context (which is what we want) will be selected.
 When in doubt, check with `kubectl config current-context`.

 ```bash
 clusterctl init --core cluster-api --ipam in-cluster --infrastructure proxmox --config clusterctl-config.yaml